 First, let’s talk you through the differences between a campervan and a motorhome.
 This should help you decide which will make your Scottish road trip one to remember!

 There is no official standard that determines what a campervan or motorhome is.
 A campervan is usually based on a standard panel van, like the VW Transporter, or the Ford Transit Custom.
 These are generally only a bit bigger than the average family car.
 With widths no more than 2.1m, they are easy to drive and park.
 In fact very much like a large family car!

 A campervan is usually fitted with a rock and roll bed and a small kitchen with a hob, fridge and storage.
 When you’re ready to go to bed the rear seat opens up into a good-sized double bed.
 During the day the floor space is quite generous, giving a roomy living space to relax, eat and socialise.

-A Motorhome is generally bigger than a campervan – based on a much larger vehicle such as the Fiat Ducato or a similar sized van.
-They come in many different formats but are generally between 2.1m to 2.49m in width and come in lengths anywhere between 5.4m to 8m.
-They will usually have at least 1 fixed bed – additional beds can take the form of bunk beds which fold against the walls or ceilings during the day, or are converted from the travel seats or dining area – think of the layout of a caravan with a cab and engine on the front!
-Again, they will have a kitchen, often with a little more storage space and extra facilities such as a small oven and a larger fridge freezer.
-It’s worth noting that floor space can be surprisingly small in many motorhome’s – so if you are looking for a social space for several people, bear this in mind when comparing layouts.
+A Motorhome is generally bigger than a campervan.
+Often based on a much larger vehicle such as the Fiat Ducato or similar sized van.
+They are generally between 2.1m to 2.5m in width and come in lengths anywhere between 5.4m to 8m.
+They will usually have at least 1 fixed bed.
+Extra beds can take the form of bunk beds which may fold away.
+Some can be converted from the travel seats or dining area.

+Think of a motorhome as a caravan with a cab and engine on the front!
+They will have a kitchen, extra storage space and larger appliances.
+It’s worth noting that floor space can be surprisingly small in many motorhomes.
+So if you are looking for a social space for several people bear this in mind when comparing layouts.